 There are a wide range of heavy-weight construction options available to meet the minimum standards for reduction of sound transmission required by the building regulations.
 Over 60 per cent of Robust Details, designed to exceed the minimum standard, use concrete and masonry.
 For further information see 'acoustic performance'.

 Dwellings constructed from masonry and concrete can easily be designed to be flood resilient.
 Concrete does not absorb significant amounts of water and finishes that are water damaged can be stripped off and replaced.
-In addition, concrete and masonry homes will not warp or rot following a flood and the damage caused by flooding is less likely to threaten the structural integrity of a modern heavyweight constructed home.
+In addition, concrete and masonry will not warp or rot following a flood and the damage caused by flooding is less likely to threaten the structural integrity of a modern heavyweight constructed home.
 The use of SUDS and permeable concrete paving solutions also add to the reduction of flood damage.
 See The Concrete Centre publication Concrete and Flooding.

 Climate change resilience